anniedenton/599D-exercise1/README.md

 notion of personal responsibility and concern over art theft, which happened to their friends and almost happened to them, cemented this security behavior.
-P14, a former teacher, taught her students about how sharing on social media isn’t always private: “If you wouldn’t want a potential employer to see it in 10 years, you shouldn’t be writing it now.”
-And P6 learned about cat-fishing (someone being deceptive in their online dating profile) through a film at her autistic education program.
+P14, a former teacher, taught her students about how sharing on social media isn’t always private: “
+> If you wouldn’t want
+> a potential employer to see it in 10 years, you shouldn’t
+> be writing it now.”

+And P6 learned about cat-fishing
+(someone being deceptive in their online dating profile) through a film at her autistic education program.
 ### 4.1.3 Searching the web or platform settings